 Cracow: The heartland of Polish-Lithuanian commonwealth

-Between 1569-1795 Lithuania and Poland were a single country - Polish-Lithuanian commonwealth.
-The collabortive efforts started much earlier by 1385 Union of Krėva (Krewo) when Jogaila (a Lithuanian) was crowned as king of Poland.
-Jogaila was a scion of Gediminid dynasty (ruling Lithuania at the time), but as he was the first Gediminid to rule Poland the Poles call the dynasty Jagiellonian after him.
-Gediminids/Jagiellonians then vied with Habsburgs for prevailing in Eastern Europe.
+Between 1569 and 1795 Lithuania and Poland were a single country - Polish-Lithuanian Commonwealth.
+The collaborative efforts started much earlier in 1385 Union of Krėva (Krewo) when Jogaila (a Lithuanian) was crowned as king of Poland.
+Jogaila was a scion of the Gediminid dynasty (ruling Lithuania at the time).
+Still, as he was the first Gediminid to rule Poland, the Poles call the dynasty Jagiellonian after him.
+Gediminids/Jagiellonians then vied with Habsburgs to prevail in Eastern Europe.
 Many dynasty kings are buried in Cracow which was the Polish-Lithuanian capital.

-Main pantheon of Cracow is the Wawel Cathedral, part of the royal palace.
-Jogaila himself rests in a covered red marble grave.
-Most other leaders are buried in the cellars.
+The main pantheon of Cracow is the Wawel Cathedral, part of the royal palace.
+Jogaila himself rests in a covered red marble grave within the cathedral.
+Most other Polish and Polish-Lithuanian leaders are buried in the cellars.
 Holy Cross chapel has a grave of king Casimir (1440-1491), Sigismunds (Žygimantai) chapel includes graves of Sigismund the Old (1506-1548; Lithuanian: Žygimantas Senasis) and Sigismund Augustus (1548-1572; Lithuanian: Žygimantas Augustas).
-Maryacka chapel is the final resting place of Stephen Bathory.
-Vasa chapel has been constructed for the Vasa dynasty of Swedish origin which was elected to rule Poland-Lithuania by its nobles after the Gediminids died out.
+Maryacka Chapel is the final resting place of Stephen Bathory.
+Vasa chapel was constructed for the Vasa dynasty of Swedish origin which was elected to rule Poland-Lithuania by its nobles after the Gediminids had died out.
 There are also graves of Jan Sobieski (Lithuanian: Jonas Sobieskis), Michael Karibut Wiszniowecki (Lithuanian: Mykolas Kaributas Vyšnioveckis), Stanislaw Leszczynski (Lithuanian: Stanislovas Leščinskis) and August the Saxonian (Augustas Saksas).
-Adam Mickiewicz (Adomas Mickevičius) - A poet who wrote in Polish but considered himself Lithuanian because of his Lithuanian origins (something not unusual in the era) - is also buried there, as is the leader of 1794 uprising Tadeusz Kosciuszko (Tadas Kosciuška).
+Adam Mickiewicz (Adomas Mickevičius) - a poet who wrote in Polish but considered himself Lithuanian because of his Lithuanian origins (something not unusual in the era) - is also buried there, as is the leader of 1794 uprising Tadeusz Kosciuszko (Tadas Kosciuška).

 Cracow University is named after Jogaila (Jagiello).